-Many of the characteristics of DVCs just described are both causes and consequences of their poverty.
+Many of the characteristics of the poorest of the DVCs just described are both causes and consequences of their poverty.
 These countries are caught in a vicious circle of poverty.
 They stay poor because they are poor!
-Consider Figure 16W.3.
+Consider Figure 39W.3.
 Common to most DVCs is low per capita income.
 A family that is poor has little ability or incentive to save.
 Furthermore, low incomes mean low levels of product demand.
 Thus, there are few available resources, on the one hand, and no strong incentives, on the other hand, for investment in physical or human capital.
 Consequently, labor productivity is low.
 And since output per person is real income per person, it follows that per capita income is low.

-FIGURE 16W.3 The vicious circle of poverty.
+FIGURE 39W.3 The vicious circle of poverty.
 Low per capita incomes make it difficult for poor nations to save and invest, a condition that perpetuates low productivity and low incomes.
-Furthermore, rapid population growth may quickly absorb increases in per capita real income and thereby destroy the possibility of breaking out of the poverty
+Furthermore, rapid population growth may quickly absorb increases in per capita real income and thereby destroy the possibility of breaking out of the poverty circle.

 Many economists think that the key to breaking out of this vicious circle is to increase the rate of capital accumulation, to achieve a level of investment of, say, 10 percent of the national income.
-But Figure 16W.3 reminds us that rapid population growth may partially or entirely undo the potentially beneficial effects of a higher rate of capital accumulation.
+But Figure 39W.3 reminds us that rapid population growth may partially or entirely undo the potentially beneficial effects of a higher rate of capital accumulation.
 Suppose that initially a DVC is realizing no growth in its real GDP but somehow manages to increase saving and investment to 10 percent of its GDP.
 As a result, real GDP begins to grow at, say, 2.5 percent per year.
 With a stable population, real GDP per capita will also grow at 2.5 percent per year.
 If that growth persists, the standard of living will double in about 28 years.
 But what if population also grows at the rate of 2.5 percent per year, as it does in parts of the Middle East, northern Africa, and sub-Saharan Africa?
 Then real income per person will remain unchanged and the vicious circle will persist.

 But if population can be kept constant or limited to some growth rate significantly below 2.5 percent, real income per person will rise.
-Then the possibility arises of decade) and slow growth go hand in hand.
+Then the possibility arises of further enlargement of the flows of saving and investment, continuing advances in productivity, and the continued growth of per capita real income.
+If a process of self-